Special routes of U.S. Route 85: Greeley, Colorado

+Torrington, Wyoming

+U.S. Route 85 Business in Torrington, Wyoming is a route that goes through the southern highway commercial area of Torrington.
+It was established in 2014 when US 85 was realigned to an overpass over the UPRR/BNFF mainline railway.
+It terminates at the US 26/US 85 concurrency just south of the downtown area.

 Lead–Deadwood, South Dakota

 U.S. Route 85 Truck (US 85 Truck) is a truck route that travels from the downtowns of Lead and Deadwood, South Dakota, and is entirely concurrent with US 14 Alternate (US 14 Alt.).

 Watford City, North Dakota

 U.S. Route 85 Business in Watford City, North Dakota is a route that goes into the downtown area of Watford City.